4th ANNUAL "BRENDAN'S HOME RUNTM"

 Perhaps the most visible Foundation project is the rebuilding of the Belmont High School varsity field where Brendan played his last game.
 Also of note are the annual scholarships that provide financial assistance to qualified seniors from Belmont High School who will be attending an institution of higher

-We’ve definitely learned a lot since the first “Brendan’s Home Run” two short years
+We’ve definitely learned a lot since the first “Brendan’s Home Run” in

-ago, and the event has truly established itself as a premier local event of its kind.
+2002, and the event has truly established itself as a premier local event of its

 Click here for the story

 about last year's 2004 event, the story